wolf-plugins/wolf-shaper/README.md

 Wolf Shaper is a waveshaper plugin with a graph editor.
 It can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.

-Right now, it works on GNU/Linux and Windows.
-MacOS support is coming soon.
+Right now, the plugin supports both GNU/Linux and Windows.

 #### Features:
 * Add up to 100 nodes in the graph